-RECO RECOMMENDATIONS 1 Informal Cabinet note the findings and recommendations from Neil Morland & Co. and support this report to progress through the committee cycle with regular updates to be shared with Members in terms of progress against recommendations.
-2 Informal Cabinet note the additional cost benefit information developed since last Informal Cabinet Meeting that demonstrates the anticipated efficiencies that could potentially be achieved.
-3 Informal Cabinet support the principle of cost avoidance and spend to save efficiencies to fund additional staffing capacity within the Housing & Prevention Service through diversifying the homeless accommodation portfolio, to maximise opportunity for successfully reducing spend on homeless accommodation.
-4 Informal Cabinet note the need for Houses of Multiple Occupation (HMO's) within the homeless accommodation diversification plans, and offer advice and support to Officers for engagement with local Ward Members and committees such as Planning Committee and Scrutiny Committees to emphasise the importance of supporting well managed HMO's for use as homeless accommodation.
+RECC OMMENDATIONS 1 Committee note the findings and recommendations from Neil Morland & Co. and support this report to progress through the committee cycle with regular updates to be shared with Members in terms of progress against recommendations.
+2 Committee note the principle of cost avoidance and spend to save efficiencies to fund additional staffing capacity within the Housing & Prevention Service through diversifying the homeless accommodation portfolio, to maximise opportunity for successfully reducing spend on homeless accommodation.
+3 Committee note the need for Houses of Multiple Occupation (HMO's) within the homeless accommodation diversification plans.